 5. Check wired connections

-There can be issues with wires and cables that can go undetected for a long time.
-The process of diagnosis needs less instruction.
+Issues with wires and cables can go undetected for a long time.

 Identify the wire that extends from your Infinity device; these wires are coaxial and ethernet cables.
 Check them to ensure that they are securely fastened.

 The connecting pin on one end of the ethernet cable can get loose, causing the connection to slip.
 Sometimes, coaxial cables also have bent pins, which can be inside the spherical ends, making strong connections close to impossible.